Battle of Pitgaveny: Battle

 in 1040 Duncan led a campaign against Macbeth in Moray.
 This campaign ended in defeat for Duncan at Bothnagowan, modern day Pitgaveny, near Elgin, where he faced Macbeth's forces on 14 August.
 Duncan was either killed in action, or later died at Elgin Castle of wounds sustained in the battle.

 Aftermath

 Following Duncan's death Macbeth became king of Scots, and in 1045 he defeated and killed Duncan's father Crínán, the abbot of Dunkeld.
-Duncan's sons, Malcolm Canmore and Donald Ban both fled, with Malcolm finding refuge in England.
+Duncan's sons, Malcolm Canmore and Donald Ban, both fled, with Malcolm finding refuge in England.

-In 1054 Siward, Earl of Northumbria, led an army into Scotland in support of Malcolm and defeated Macbeth at the battle of Dunsinane.
-Malcolm would defeat and kill Macbeth at the battle of Lumphanan in 1057, taking the crown after killing Macbeth's stepson Lulach 18 weeks later.
+In 1054 Siward, Earl of Northumbria, led an army into Scotland in support of Malcolm and defeated Macbeth at the Battle of Dunsinane.
+Malcolm would again defeat Macbeth, this time killing him at the Battle of Lumphanan in 1057, taking the crown after killing Macbeth's stepson Lulach 18 weeks later.

 Upon Malcolm's death at the battle of Alnwick in 1093 Donald was chosen to be the king of Scots.
 Donald exiled Malcolm's sons, one of whom, Duncan II would briefly dethrone Donald in 1094 before another, Edgar, seized the throne in 1097 with the aid of William II of England.